From A Wiki of Ice and Fire

 Once Aegon I had conquered six of the seven kingdoms, he proclaimed himself king of Westeros, and the rule of the Iron Throne extended over the continent.
 He was acknowledged by the previous kings in the North and the Rock, and had the support of the rulers he had appointed to the Stormlands, the Riverlands and the Reach.

-King Viserys I reigned over a time of peace and plenty for the Seven Kingdoms.
+King Viserys I Targaryen reigned over a time of peace and plenty for the Seven Kingdoms.
 However, upon his death there was a succession dispute between his elder daughter and designated heiress Rhaenyra and his younger son Aegon.
 This dispute led to the first major civil war in the history of the unified Seven Kingdoms, that would be known as the Dance of the Dragons.
-The civil war ended with Rhaenyra's defeat and execution, but the rule of Aegon II was short.
-After his death, Rhaenyra's son Aegon III took the throne taking the daughter of Aegon II as a wife.
-Although the conflict had been resolved and the continuity of the Targaryen line was again assured, the war caused great damage to their power: many dragons had died during the fratricidal fightings, thus depriving them of their most valuable resource.
+According to Septon Eustace, Rhaenyra bled after sitting the Iron Throne following the fall of King's Landing, even though she wore armor.
+Aegon II eventually had Rhaenyra executed, but his rule was short.
+After his death, Rhaenyra's son Aegon III took the throne and Jaehaera Targaryen, the daughter of Aegon II, as a wife.
+Although the conflict had been resolved and the continuity of the Targaryen line was again assured, the war caused great damage to their power: many dragons had died during the fratricidal fighting, thus depriving them of their most valuable resource.

-King Daeron the Good brought Dorne peacefully into the Seven Kingdoms through a dual marriage pact.
-He survived the first of the Blackfyre rebellions which ended with the death of his half brother Daemon Blackfyre.
+King Daeron II Targaryen brought Dorne peacefully into the Seven Kingdoms through a dual marriage pact.
+Daeron the Good survived the first of the Blackfyre rebellions which ended with the death of his half-brother, Daemon Blackfyre.

-Daeron died in the Great Spring Sickness and was succeeded by Aerys I, a bookish man who left most of the running of the realm to his Hand of the King, Brynden Rivers.
-Another Blackfyre rebellion was ended at Whitewalls during his rule.
-Aerys' death without issue let to the crowning of his younger brother Maekar I who ruled a dozen years.
+Daeron died in the Great Spring Sickness and was succeeded by Aerys I, a bookish man who left most of the running of the realm to his Hand, Brynden Rivers.
+The Second Blackfyre Rebellion was ended at Whitewalls during his rule.
+Aerys's death without issue let to the crowning of his younger brother, Maekar I Targaryen, who ruled a dozen years.
 He was followed by his son Aegon V who became known as "the Unlikely" because he was the fourth son of a fourth son.
-House Blackfyre was finally exterminated during his reign in the War of the Ninepenny Kings.
+House Blackfyre was finally exterminated in the male line during his reign in the War of the Ninepenny Kings.
 Aegon perished in the tragedy of Summerhall.

 Next came the sickly Jaehaerys II.
 Though frail, he was wise and ruled well in his short reign of three years.
-He was followed by his son Aerys II who would become known as the Mad King.
-His madness led to the War of the Usurper and an end of the Targaryen Dynasty on the Iron Throne after nearly 300 years.
-Aerys was cut down by one of his own Kingsguard, who became known as the Kingslayer.
-Robert Baratheon was crowned King and the surviving Targaryens were exiled to Essos.
+He was followed by his son, Aerys II, who would become known as the Mad King and King Scab because of how frequently he was cut by the Iron Throne.
+Aerys executed Rickard and Brandon Stark in the throne room and demanded that Jon Arryn surrender Eddard Stark and Robert Baratheon to the throne.
+Robert's Rebellion put an end to the Targaryen Dynasty on the Iron Throne after nearly 300 years.
+Aerys was cut down by one of his own Kingsguard, Ser Jaime Lannister, who became known as the Kingslayer.
+Robert was crowned king and the surviving Targaryens fled into exile in Essos.

 List of Kings